dani-lbnl/resting/resting_doc_source/standalone.rst

 #.
 Run `resting/stop.sh` to stop the Docker containers, or `resting/stop_db.sh` and `resting/stop_ws.sh` to stop the database and web server containers separately.

 #.
-Run `resting/restart.sh` to stop and restart the Docker containers, or `resting/restart_db.sh` and `resting/restart_we.sh` to stop and restart the database and web server containers separately.
+Run `resting/rerun.sh` to stop and rerun the Docker containers, or `resting/rerun_db.sh` and `resting/rerun_we.sh` to stop and rerun the database and web server containers separately.
+This is useful in using newly generated Docker images to replace older containers.

 #.
 Run `resting/rm.sh` to remove the Docker containers, or `resting/rm_db.sh` and `resting/rm_ws.sh` to remove the database and web server containers separately.